choria-io/website/docs/content/concepts/large_scale/_index.md

 Running in every Overlay is a *Signing Service*.
 The signing service holds a private key that is trusted by the Choria network to delegate identity.
 That is the key *signer.privileged* can state to the Choria protocol that the caller identity is in fact *okta=rip@choria.io* instead of that of the privileged key.

 When a client holding a JWT token wish to communicate with Choria they send their JWT token and request to the signer.
-The signer evaluated the policy embedded in the JWT token, checks that the token is valid - including verifying the signature and expiry times - and if all is allowed and correct it signs the request giving it back to the caller.
+The signer evaluates the policy embedded in the JWT token, checks that the token is valid - including verifying the signature and expiry times - and if all is allowed and correct it signs the request giving it back to the caller.

 From there the caller continues as normal publishing the message and processing replies.